AndreDlm/docs/part-5/requalification.md

 - https://help.github.com/en/articles/basic-writing-and-formatting-syntax

 You can use any plain text editor for creating and modification of markdown files.
-However it is much faster and easier to use a dedicated markdown editor, e.g. _Typora_ (https://www.typora.io/)
+However it iss much faster and easier to use a dedicated markdown editor, e.g. _Typora_ (https://www.typora.io/)
 {% endhint %}

 ### Intro